Sudan has around 200 pyramids -- more than Egypt -- but they are rarely visited by tourists

 What if there was a place where you could camp beside ancient pyramids from a forgotten civilization without another tourist in sight?

 What if that place was Sudan?

 Besmirched in modern history by two rounds of civil war, and a battle for independence in what is now South Sudan, the east African country has never had the same tourist footfall as its neighbors Kenya, Egypt or Ethiopia.

-One British tour operator this year started organizing Sudan trips: Dylan Harris, from Wigan, England, founded Lupine Travel in 2007, with the aim of running safe tours to unusual destinations, including Iraq, Iran and North Korea.
+One British tour operator recently started organizing Sudan trips: Dylan Harris, from Wigan, England, founded Lupine Travel in 2007, with the aim of running safe tours to unusual destinations, including Iraq, Iran and North Korea.